 As Ovechkin continues to put the puck in the net, he is solidifying himself as arguably the greatest goal-scorer the NHL has ever seen.
 For the rest of his career, it will be interesting to see if Ovechkin can maintain his goal-scoring prowess and retain the highest career average EAGGR.
 Or will he dip in his final few seasons and drop below Mario Lemieux or Mike Bossy?

 It will also be interesting to see where Steven Stamkos ultimately ends up ranked.
 He currently sits 6th on the career average EAGGR.
 Can he maintain a strong enough finish to his career in order to enter the top 5?
-Or will he dip further down the ranks with a less than stellar finish to his career?
+Or will he dip further down the ranks with a less-than-stellar finish to his career?
 What about several young players who are scoring well but have not yet reached 500 games played?
 Where will they ultimately end up ranked?
 We will find out in time.

 Thank you for reading EAGGR – NHL Goal-Scorers.
 Be sure to check out all of the great content available on Full Press Hockey.